 Magnitude Surveys was commissioned to assess the subsurface archaeological potential of a c.
 376.6 ha area of land at Fenwick, South Yorkshire.
 A fluxgate gradiometer survey was conducted between May and October of 2023.
 The survey has identified multiple anomalies of probable archaeological origin in the form of rectilinear enclosures, ring ditches, and trackways.
 Further anomalies of a possible archaeological origin have been identified in the form of possible enclosures and further linear features.
 Agricultural activity was identified in the form of mapped and unmapped former field boundaries and ridge and furrow cultivation, as well as modern ploughing regimes and drainage features.
-An anomaly related to a possible former infilled pit has been identified in the south of the survey area.
-Natural variations in the subsurface geology have been identified, as well as a mapped former river course to the north of the survey area.
+An anomaly related to a possible former infilled pit has been identified, as well as a mapped former river course to the north of the survey area.
 Modern interference is generally limited to field boundaries, buried services, pylons, and overhead cables.
 Spreads of green waste were detected across the south of the survey area and may have obscured weaker anomalies, if present.